 Looking for more interaction?
 Visit us on our Facebook page.

-The February Issue of Rx Fly Fishing! is now on the news stands
+The April Issue of Rx Fly Fishing! is now on the news stands

 In The News

 by Al Smatsky Lake Davis in Eastern Plumas County is considered to be one of best still waters in Northern California and the West.
 The abundance of shallow flats, fertile weed beds, and prolific aquatic insect hatches makes this lake perfect for fly anglers.
 The current state of the lake is as healthy as it was before the two treatments to rid the waters of Northern Pike that were illegally introduced in the mid-nineties.

 Jon Baiocchi will present his extremely popular power point presentation explaining access areas, entomology, gear requirements, specialized techniques, tactics, and how the fly angler approaches the different seasons.
 Vibrant colorful photographs, maps, and diagrams gives the audience a clear understanding of this awesome still water.
 Insider tips and current information will also be shared like the new Hexagenia mayfly hatch, and the increasing populations of snails that are finally making a comeback resulting in bigger fish.
 If you like to fish Lake Davis this will be a presentation you do not want to miss!

 The program will be presented on May 14th, 7::30pm, at the John R. Williams School, on Meadow Drive, Stockton.
 The public and future members cordially invited.